Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

 Once Dickens moves into describing the events leading up to the French Revolution, however, his tone takes a 180º turn.
 He’s building up the work of Carlyle, who tried to make the French Revolution into something of a family drama.
 For Dickens, this means that there aren’t too many funny characters whom he can satirize (like, for example, the Crunchers) in France.

 We know that spousal abuse isn’t actually funny.
 For Dickens’s readers, however, it was.
 It’s sort of like a Punch-and-Judy show.
-Want to know what a Punch-and-Judy show is?
-Basically, two puppets (a husband and wife) beat up on each other.
-Everyone thought it was HIL-arious.
-Check out this link for more info.
+Everyone thought it was hi-larious.

-Back to our discussion, though: in France, no Crunchers.
+But in France, there's no Crunchers.
 No laughs.
 Instead, we get a pretty journalistic approach to the oncoming violence.
 Here’s an example of his language in the last volume:

 Perhaps the most startling aspect of Dickens’s depiction of the revolution is his insistence on recounting the violence just as it occurred.
 There are rarely any moments of comedic relief in the last sections of the novel.

 What we do get, however, are some bird’s-eye (or God’s-eye) views of the scenes playing out below us.
-See our analysis of "Narrative Voice" for more details on this one.
+See our analysis of the "Narrator Point of View" for more details about that.
 Briefly, though, we’ll just say that Dickens can’t seem to resist throwing in a few moral opinions every now and then.
-Since he can’t satirize mass violence and death, he chooses to offer us a few short lessons on the subjects, instead.
+Since he can’t satirize mass violence and death, he chooses to offer us a few short lessons on the subjects instead.